France's Iliad challenges Sprint for control of T-Mobile

 Iliad said it would finance its offer, which was earlier reported by the Wall Street Journal, through a mix of equity and debt, and that it already had the backing of unnamed international banks.

 Nevertheless, the deal would be a big bite for Iliad.
-Its market capitalisation of just above $16 billion compared with about $25 billion for T-Mobile US.
+Its market capitalization of just above $16 billion compared with about $25 billion for T-Mobile US.

 T-Mobile owner Deustsche Telekom will now have the benefit of two bidders.